Ahriman: In present-day Zoroastrianism

 many now think that the traditional "dualist" interpretation was in fact correct all along and that Angra Mainyu was always considered to be completely separate and independent from Ahura Mazda.

+Influence on Abrahamic religions

+Scholars of comparative religion argue that Zoroastrian philosophy influenced the development of several spiritual concepts within the Abrahamic religions, particularly the personification of cosmic evil and the figure of Satan.

+In Zoroastrian theology, Ahriman (Angra Mainyu) is not considered a god or a divine being but the Destructive Spirit, representing ignorance, falsehood, and destructive choice in opposition to the Holy Spirit (Spenta Mainyu), while remaining ultimately subordinate to Ahura Mazda, the supreme creator.

+Several scholars have identified parallels between Ahriman and later Abrahamic portrayals of Satan, including the concept of a conscious malevolent entity associated with deception, corruption, disease, and death.

+The influence has also been discussed in relation to eschatology.
+Zoroastrianism developed a linear vision of history culminating in a final victory of good over evil, a framework that resembles later Jewish, Christian, and Islamic beliefs concerning the resurrection of the dead, final judgment, and the ultimate triumph of divine justice.

+The ethical dualism of Zoroastrianism, which emphasizes the human choice between Asha (truth and cosmic order) and the deception of Ahriman, has likewise been cited as a significant factor in the development of post-exilic Jewish and early Christian ideas of heaven, hell, and moral accountability.

+Middle Persian texts such as the Bundahishn describe Ahriman as an invasive destructive force seeking to corrupt the creations of Ahura Mazda rather than a rival creator deity.

+According to scholars such as Shaul Shaked, the transformation of the concept of an evil adversary in the Near Eastern religious environment reflects complex interactions between Iranian religious ideas and the evolving traditions of Judaism and Christianity, particularly regarding the role of Satan as a personal enemy of righteousness.

-The Worship of Ahriman
+The worship of Ahriman

 According to Plutarch, Zoroaster taught the worship of Ahriman.
 The Encyclopedia of Iran claims:

 that there existed Ahriman worshippers is attested by Plutarch and in a Dēnkard passage.
 The former (Isis and Osiris, 46) says that Zoroaster taught the Persians to sacrifice to Areimanios "offerings for averting ill, and things of gloom.
 For, pounding in a mortar a herb called omomi, they invoke Hades and darkness; then having mingled it with the blood of a slaughtered wolf, they bear it forth into a sunless place and cast it away."
 And the Dēnkard (p.
 182.6) says: "The perverted, devilish, unrighteous rite of the 'mystery of the sorcerers' consists in praising Ahriman, the destroyer."
 Such a cult must have passed to the mysteries of Mithra, where dedications are found Deo Arimanio.
 The possibility of statues of Ahriman will be discussed below.